-example for the European type trigger: A Hungarian exporter expects to receive a year from now EUR 100 000 in revenues.
-Let us assume that the current spot exchange rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
-The company expects the spot rate on expiry to be better than the forward rate, but it would like to enjoy 100% protection against a potential appreciation of the forint.
-It cannot afford a EUR/HUF rate below 300, but expects that on the expiry date, the EUR/HUF rate will not reach 323.
-The company is willing to take the risk that that in case the EUR/HUF exchange rate reaches or goes above the level of 323 on the expiry date, it will only have a forward contract at a strike price of 300 EUR/HUF, therefore it enters into a forward extra transaction at a forward extra rate of 300 EUR/HUF with an European type trigger at 323 EUR/HUF.
-All in all, the company enjoys protection against the appreciation of the forint up to the 300 EUR/HUF (forward extra) rate, and can benefit from a potential depreciation of the forint until the 323 EUR/HUF rate.
-When the 323 level is reached on the expiry day, the company's obligation to sell foreign currency will be triggered, so then the conversion must take place at 300 EUR/HUF (forward extra) rate on the expiry date.
+example for an European type trigger: a Hungarian importer expects to incur EUR 100 000 a year from now in expenses.
+Let us assume that the current spot rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
+The company expects the spot rate on expiry to be better than the forward rate but it would like to enjoy 100% protection against a potential depreciation of the forint.
+It cannot afford a EUR/HUF exchange rate above 315, but it expects that on the expiry date the EUR/HUF rate will not reach 284.
+The company is willing to take the risk that if on the expiry date the EUR/HUF exchange rate reaches the level 284, or goes below that, it will only have a forward contract at a strike price of 315 EUR/HUF, therefore it enters into a forward extra transaction at a forward extra rate of 315 EUR/HUF, with an European type trigger at 284 EUR/HUF.

+All in all, the company enjoys protection against the depreciation of the forint up to the 315 EUR/HUF (forward extra) rate, and can benefit from a potential appreciation of the forint until the 284 EUR/HUF rate.
+If, however, the 284 level is reached, the company's obligation to buy foreign currency will be triggered so then the conversion must take place at 315 (forward extra) rate on the expiry date.

-parameters of the forward extra with European trigger notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% forward extra rate 300 EUR/HUF trigger level (European) 323 EUR/HUF trigger level monitoring EUR/HUF spot rate at 12:00 p.m.
-(CET) on the expiry date transaction cost on the trade date zero possible scenarios on expiry depending on the spot market rates at 12:00 p.m. on the expiry date A) exchange rate below 323 EUR/HUF at p.m. on the expiry date A/1) exchange rate below 300 EUR/HUF your company can sell EUR 100 000 at a rate of 300 EUR/HUF A/2) exchange rate between 300 and 323 EUR/HUF Your company will not exercise its right.
-Your company can sell euros at the spot rate prevailing on expiry.
-B) exchange rate above 323 EUR/HUF at p.m. on the expiry date your company has a forward deal for EUR 100 000 at a rate of 300 EUR/HUF best-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate on the expiry date is below 300.
-In this case your company can sell EUR 100 000 at a rate of 300 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) The EUR/HUF rate is above 323 on the expiry date.
-In this case your company has to sell EUR 100 00 at a rate of 300 EUR/HUF.
+parameters of the forward extra with a European trigger notional amount EUR 100 000 currency pair EUR/HUF Tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
+(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% forward extra rate 315 EUR/HUF trigger level (European) 284 EUR/HUF transaction cost on the trade date zero possible scenarios on expiry depending on the spot marl xet rates at 12:00 p.m. on the expiry date A) the exchange rate is above 284 EUR/HUF at 12 p.m. on the expiry date A/1) exchange rate is above 315 EUR/HUF your company can buy EUR 100 000 at a rate of 315 EUR/HUF A/2) exchange rate is between 284 and 315 EUR/HUF your company can buy euros at the spot rate prevailing on expiry B) the exchange rate is below 284 EUR/HUF at 12 p.m. on the expiry date your company has a forward deal for EUR 100 000 at a rate of 315 EUR/HUF best-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate on the expiry date is above 315.
+In this case your company can buy EUR 100 000 at a rate of 315 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is below the 284 on the expiry date.
+In this case your company has to buy EUR 100 000 at a rate of 315 EUR/HUF.
 The resulting foreign exchange loss can be unlimited.

-the market value of the position two weeks after the trade date from the customer's perspective market value: the cost of closing the position calculated at a given point of time and under the prevailing market terms and conditions (the deal can be closed with profit if the market value is positive)
+the market value of the position two weeks after the trade date from the customer's point of view market value: the cost of closing the position calculated at a given point of time and under the prevailing market terms and conditions (the deal can be closed with profit if the market value is positive)